President and CEO

 Click for larger image; right click larger image to download.

-Kathy Wolfe Moore was appointed to the Kansas Board of Regents by Governor Laura Kelly in 2024.
+Alysia Johnston was appointed to the Kansas Board of Regents by Governor Laura Kelly in 2023.